-This article’s timing may seem interesting given most of us have been spending a lot of extra time with our families throughout quarantine and the Covid-19 pandemic.
+This article’s timing may seem interesting given most of us spent a lot of extra time with our families during the early portions of quarantine and the Covid-19 pandemic.

 Even when you are spending a lot of time with your family, a scheduled family meeting can be a positive experience that helps each family member be a valued and contributing part of the whole.